Resilience for teams

 • Do each of the team members feel supported to do their best work each day?
 If not, why not?

 • When things get difficult can team members count on each other?
-If so how and if not, why not?
+If so, how, and if not, why not?

 • Do team members share information to support the success of other members?
-If so how and if not, why not?
+If so, how, and if not, why not?

 • Leveraging team wisdom workshop materials help your team learn to share information effectively.

-• Psychologically safe team assessment helps to assess how employees experience being a member of your team.
+• Psychologically safe team assessment helps to assess how employees feel being a member of your team.
 It measures how team members feel about how they interact with each other and their sense of inclusion.

-Do your team members feel they have a good work-life balance?
+• Do your team members feel they have a good work-life balance?
 What contributes to this – positively or negatively?

 The need for team resilience

-• Workplace bullying, harassment, or violence
+• Bullying, harassment, or violence at work

 • Ethical or moral dilemmas